tomwayson/angular-esri-loader/README.md

 # angular2-esri-loader
-An [Angular 2](https://angular.io/) service to help you load [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules.
+An [Angular](https://angular.io/) library to help you load [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) modules.

 Exposes a service that wraps the functions from the [esri-loader](https://github.com/tomwayson/esri-loader) library in new functions that return promises.